This post contains affiliate links. As an Amazon Associate, The Salt Sirens earns from qualifying purchases.

 What certification should I have for a Red Sea liveaboard?

-There are dive sites for all abilities of divers in the Red Sea.
+There are dive sites for all diver certifications in the Red Sea.
 However, some liveaboards in Egypt require a minimum certification level or require a specific amount of logged dives.
 Some beginner-friendly liveaboard trips offer Open Water Certification on the liveaboard directly.

 Because of the Red Sea’s high salinity, you will need to add more weight than you’re used to in other saltwater diving destinations.